gembaadvantage/z2jh-openshift/README.md

 - Patch the hub, proxy, and singleuser network policies so that named ports are not used.
 This is because [named port usage in NetworkPolicies aren't supported by the Weave NET Network Policy Controller (NPC)](https://github.com/weaveworks/weave/issues/3032).
 - Patch the singleuser network policy egress port to the `default-dns` service, as the default value in the helm chart isn't correct for OpenShift CRC.
 This problem prevents the singleuser pods from being able to resolve the `hub` service name, which results in termination of the singleuser pods.
-- Patch `jupyterhub_config.py` configuration file with one that amends thesecurity context for an init container for Openshift.
+- Patch `jupyterhub_config.py` configuration file with one that amends the security context for an init container for Openshift.
 This is run prior to a `singleuser` JupyterHub container starting.

 ### In the values.yaml file I have made the following changes to the Helm Chart